danlannz/dotfiles/README.md

 Daniel Landers dotfiles, currently local OSX only

-Run the following command to bootstrap a new machine
+Run the following command in a terminal to bootstrap a new machine

 ```
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/danlannz/dotfiles/master/bootstrap.sh)"